Sliven: Sinite Kamani

-The Sinite Kamani Nature Park is located in the Eastern Balkan Mountains.
-To the south of it, is Sliven.
-"The Blue Stones was declared a natural (then national) park in 1980.
+The Sinite Kamani Nature Park is located in the Eastern Balkan Mountains just north of Sliven.
+It was declared a nature (then national) park in 1980.
 The park covers an area of 11 380 hectares, representing springs, peaks, rocks, forests and meadows.
 The highest point of the nature park is the peak of Bulgarka (1181 m).
 The local flora and fauna is represented by various species, some of which are included in the Red Book of Bulgaria.